shiquan/perlmod_faidx/readme.txt

 ==================

 This module provide random acces a fasta file by cached index file.
-I modified some function of faidx.c from samtools library to adapt this module.
+I modified some functions of faidx.c from samtools library to adapt this module.

 INSTALLATION